abaran30/hextechhunt/README.md

 # hextechhunt

 HextechHunt is a web application that will allow League of Legends players to keep track of their Hextech Chest rewards via Champion Mastery for the current season.
-Players can enter their Summoner name and select their Region to view a comprehensive list of Champions that they have played, and see whether or not they have been granted a Hextech Chest as a reward for Champion Mastery.
+Players can enter their Summoner name and select their Region to view a comprehensive list of Champions that they have played, and see whether or not they have been granted a Hextech Chest as a reward for Champion Mastery (by either themselves or a teammate).
 The list will also indicate which Champions hold significant potential to reward the player with a Chest if they have not been rewarded already.

 ## The Technologies and Libraries
 + [AngularJS (1.5.5)](https://angularjs.org/)